How do I call?

 Getting Involved in the Research - Clinical Testing Opportunities (Human subject testing):

 - If you are an able-bodied/amputee individual and want to find out about participating in our on-going research studies, please complete this Request for Research Participation Information form If our current enrollment is aligned with your background, we will contact you accordingly.

 How do I know if surgery is the best option for me?

 - We cannot offer medical advice in any capacity.
 However, our collaborators at Brigham and Women's Hospital (BWH Boston) may be able to assist.
-Please email Lori Berger: firstname.lastname@example.org the Senior Research Coordinator for the Division of Plastic and Reconstructive Surgery to request an appointment with Dr. Matthew J Carty, MD.
+Please email Corey Liam Sullivan: CLSULLIVAN@bwh.harvard.edu the Senior Clinical Research Coordinator for the Division of Plastic and Reconstructive Surgery to request an appointment with Dr. Matthew J Carty, MD.

 - BWH may also provide advice regarding our clinical trials actively recruiting participants related to optional surgeries.
 More info here.

 - Please contact your healthcare provider and/or Surgeon for medical advice and guidance for your individual needs.